vmathur/nfttown/README.md

 # NFT Town

-- animate the pond
-- render the citizens in the corresponding zone

 ## How to play
 1. Connect your wallet and mint a new citizen NFT to get started.
 NFT Town is limited to 4 citizens at a time
 2. Feed your citizen to keep them happy.
 If their health goes to 0 they will leave town